JiarongGu/BanBrick.TypeScript.CodeGenerator/README.md

 - [x] Support for Interface generation
 - [x] Auto-Indenting to multiple-layered tree structure values
 - [x] Support Auto-Resolve for Type Name Duplication
+- [x] Support for Inherit of Generation Types
+- [x] Auto-Indenting to multiple-layered tree structure types
+- [ ] Support for external config instead of only annotation
 - [ ] Support for Generictypes generation
-- [ ] Support for Inherit of Generation Types
-- [x] Auto-Indenting to multiple-layered tree structure types